 I’ve shared my experience with using a menstrual cup before, but to give a quick overview on them, I’ve found they’re one of the best reusable items to have on hand.
 It makes periods so much easier to manage, and they’re so easy to clean and use.
 I bought mine from OrganiCup, but you can find them almost anywhere now.

 Reusable Tea Bags

 I simply pop a couple of teaspoons of tea leaves in the bag, let it steep in hot water until ready, then empty the tea leaves in my compost bin!
-To clean the bag, simply wash under water and leave to dry (I keep it inside out to dry).
-The tea bag will stain over time, but other than that it keeps really well!
+To clean the bag, I wash it out with water and leave it to dry (I dry it inside-out).
+The tea bag will stain over time, but other than that it keeps really well.